 Members of the Home Builders Federation (HBF) and the G15 housing association group, including Berkeley Homes, Lendlease, Clarion and Peabody, have offered to sign up to the voluntary deal, which would be broadened to the whole of the UK only for a further two months after the first one.

-City Hall says the arrangement is a “landmark step” towards offering exclusive “first dibs” on lower cost new dwellings in the capital, which would have taken much longer to achieve than through more formal measures introduced by way of the planning system.
+City Hall says the arrangement is a “landmark step” towards offering exclusive “first dibs” on lower cost new dwellings in the capital, which would have taken much longer to achieve through more formal measures introduced by way of the planning system.

 City Hall is emphasising that the Mayor’s “first dibs” voluntary approach goes beyond that of his predecessor Boris Johnson, which covered only marketing, not sales, and said only that this should begin before or at the same time as to possible overseas buyers, without setting any exact timescale.